live-wire/journal/algorithms_for_intelligent_decision_making/README.md

 ---
 ### Exam time:
 ##### Part 1: Constraint Programming
-- Explainwhat is a constraint program, and the concepts of constraint programming.
+- Explain what is a constraint program, and the concepts of constraint programming.
-- Listsome common applications of CP, i.e., show awareness of when CP is an appropriatetechnology in terms of modelling and/or solving.
+- List some common applications of CP, i.e., show awareness of when CP is an appropriate technology in terms of modelling and/or solving.
-- Writea CP model for an optimisation problem (in MiniZinc), including demonstrating com-petency is good modelling practice.
+- Write a CP model for an optimisation problem (in MiniZinc), including demonstrating com-petency is good modelling practice.
 See the lecture slides for details.
-- Solvea CP model written in MiniZinc (using a solver) – this is assessed primarily throughthe assignment, but the exam might ask you to solve a small model by hand.
+- Solve a CP model written in MiniZinc (using a solver) – this is assessed primarily through the assignment, but the exam might ask you to solve a small model by hand.
-- Summarisethe main ideas in CP solving.
+- Summarise the main ideas in CP solving.
 See the lecture slides for details.2

-##### Part 2: Game Theory and Mechanism Designorganized per lecture:
-###### Lecture 5:
-- Games/auctions: English auction, Prisoner’s dilemma, matching pennies, battle of the sexes,sealed-bid (first/second-price Vickrey) auction
-- Definitions: solution concepts, normal / strategic form game, strategy profile, utility func-tion, preferences, Pareto efficiency, dominant strategy, dominant-strategy equilibrium (DSE),(pure) best response, (pure) Nash equilibrium, best-response correspondence, Bayes-Nashequilibrium (BNE)
-- Proofs: Second-price DSE, 2 player first-price BNE
-- Results: Nash’s theorem, revenue-equivalence

-###### Lecture 6:
-- Games/auctions: combinatorial auction, auction, Groves mechanism, with Clarke pivot rule,VCG, critical-value payment (CVP), AGV / d’AGVA, median rule, knapsack auction withCVP, min-makespan scheduling with "payment identity"
-- Definitions: social welfare, incentive compatible, strategy-proof, implementing, direct mech-anism, quasi-linear utility function, transfer/payment, budget balance, individual rationality,single-parameter domain, monotonicity, critical value payment/price, single-peaked prefer-ences
-- Proofs: Revelation principle.
-Groves mechanisms are strategy-proof and efficient.
-- Results: Gibbard-Satterthwaite.
-Groves are the only mechanisms (Green-Lafont) / taxationprinciple.
-Bilateral trading (HGL).
-Myerson-Satterthwaite.

-###### Lecture 7:
-- Voting Rules: majority, plurality, plurality-with-elimination, single transferable votes, Borda,Copeland, Schulze, Kemeny
-- Definitions:  social choice/welfare function, Condorcet winner, weighted majority graph,Condorcet-consistent, Non-dictatorship, Unrestricted Domain, Independence of IrrelevantAlternatives, Anonymity, Neutrality, Weak monotonicity, Non-constancy, Consistency, Con-tinuity, positional-scoring rule, Kendall-tau distance, Kemeny score, Condorcet criterion,Mallows model
-- Proofs: Copeland always selects the Condorcet winner.
-The Schulze rule is Condorcet con-sistent.
-No positional-scoring rule is Condorcet-consistent.
-- Results: Arrow’s theorem.
-Identification of positional-scoring rules.

-###### Lecture 8:
-- Mechanisms: deferred acceptance (DA), serial dictatorship (SD), top trading cycle algorithm(TTC), max-cardinality matching with 2-cycles,
-- Definitions:  Two-sided One-to-one Matching, blocking pair, stable matching, achievable,student-optimal, House allocation (HA), assignment problem, housing market, the core,kidney-paired donation,
-- Proofs: DA is stable.
-DA is strategy-proof for one side.
-No mechanism is both stableand strategy-proof for both sides.
-SD is strategy-proof and Pareto efficient for HA. max-cardinality matching with priority-based tie-breaking is strategy-proof (and consistent).
-- Results: Existence of stable matching.
-Properties of TTC.3

-##### Part 3: Reinforcement Learning
-- Explainwhat Markov decision processes are, including partially observable, multi-objectiveand constrained versions.
-- Constructsuch models for simple applications.
-- Explainand apply basic solution algorithms.
-- Summarisethe key concepts behind these algorithms.

 ---
 ### Part III: Reinforcement Learning and Planning
-- Markov Decision Process
+- Markov Decision Process - Mathematical model for modelling decision making in situations where outcomes are partly random and partly under control of a decision maker.
+Useful for studying optimization problems.
 - Partially observable Markov Decision Process

 ---
 ### Part II: Game Theory and Mechanism Design